turbot/steampipe-plugin-gcp/docs/tables/gcp_redis_instance.md

   customer_managed_key is not null;
 ```

-### List all instances which have transit mode disabled
+### List instances that have transit mode disabled

 ```sql
 select